 I’m still stuck between the two camps when it comes to the types of blogs that make money.
 Some types of blogs are easier to monetize but don’t be too hasty ruling out your own idea just because it doesn’t fit nicely into this list.
 It can all depend on why you’re blogging in the first place.

-Want to find out more about making money from blogging?
+Want to find out more about how to start a blog?